-There is nothing you need to do as a result of this treatment technique violation.
+There is nothing you need to do as a result of these treatment technique or monitoring violations.
 You do not need to boil your water or take other corrective actions.
 If you have a severely compromised immune system, have an infant, are pregnant, or are elderly, you may be at increased risk and should seek advice from your health care providers about drinking this water.
 General guidelines on ways to lessen the risk of infection by microbial contaminants are available from EPA's Safe Drinking Water Hotline at 1-800-426-4791.